-Its login modal is usually integrated as part of SDK for Web2/Web3 developers/businesses who look to build their applications/ platforms.
-This project was initiated to improve the overall user experience of the modal.
+Web3Auth's key front feature, Login modal, a customisable pop-up interface for decentralised apps, is usually integrated as part of SDKs for Web2/Web3 developers/ businesses, who look to build their applications/ platforms.
+This project was initiated to improve the overall customers' experience during integration process.

 Understand Problem